Quick Navigation:

 Using macOS Recovery, revert to macOS Ventura:

-You can use the macOS recovery technique to roll back to macOS Ventura from macOS Sonoma if you don't have a Time Machine backup or if the backup fails to operate throughout the restoration process.
+If you are using a Intel based Mac, you can use the Internet macOS recovery technique to roll back to macOS Ventura from macOS Sonoma if you don't have a Time Machine backup or if the backup fails to operate throughout the restoration process.

 Please note that a wired keyboard (or the on-screen keyboard) and a reliable internet connection are prerequisites for this method.